HCL-TECH-SOFTWARE/digital-experience/docs/get_started/product_overview/content_management.md

 HCL DX separates the content from the presentation layer.
 Content authors enter information in authoring templates.
 The authoring template is then associated with a presentation template.
 The presentation template defines how the content is rendered and presented to site visitors.
 As a result, you can rapidly change the look and feel of your content without editing the same elements repeatedly.

-The following example of a content template show how you can drag and configure all elements as part of content.
+The following example of a content template shows how you can drag and configure all elements as part of content.
 ![Overview - CMS](assets/overview-cms.png)

 ## Headless content access